Fedriga Cabinet

-The Fedriga Cabinet is the current region government of Friuli-Venezia Giulia, sworn in on 3 May 2018 after Massimiliano Fedriga formally became President of Friuli-Venezia Giulia.
+The Fedriga Cabinet is the current region government of Friuli-Venezia Giulia, Italy, sworn in on 3 May 2018 after Massimiliano Fedriga formally became President of Friuli-Venezia Giulia.
 It is the 27th Cabinet of Friuli-Venezia Giulia.

 It was formed after the 2018 Friuli-Venezia Giulia regional election by the Lega Friuli-Venezia Giulia (LFVG), Forza Italia (FI), FVG Project (PFVG), Brothers of Italy (FdI) and Responsible Autonomy (AR).
 Excluding the President, the cabinet comprises ten assessors.
 5 are members of the Lega, 2 are members of FI, 1 is member of PFVG, 1 is member of FdI and 1 is independent.